brito-rafa/linux-forensics-analysis/README.md

 revision history
 ================
 ```
-citihpc-analysis.pl
+linux-analysis.pl
-2014-08-27 - v2.0 Released to replace both genheatmaps.pl and citihpc-analysis.sh.
+2014-08-27 - v2.0 Released to replace both genheatmaps.pl and linux-analysis.sh.
 Graphs are improved and all ethtool metrics are measured.
 Using XML as config file.
 ```